vasilakisfil/Introspected-REST/README.md

 * actions supported by the resource
   * required fields, available fields
 * resource data types

+## Related Work
+### GraphQL

+### Linked Data and Semantic Web

+### RESTful API Description Languages

+## Future Work
+It is obvious that after this Manifesto freezes people will start researching more on the introspected-based.

+We would like to give some guidelines towards that direction.

 ## Conclusion
 We see that people fail to understand the full extend of Roy's initial `REST` model and what is happening is that